ShufflePerson/Blog/src/content/blog/squad-api-internals.md

 The reason the in-game browser lags is mostly client-side processing.
 The API itself is actually incredibly snappy if you query it right.

 The endpoint `matchmaking/v1/.../filter` uses a "Criteria" system.
-Instead of asking for everything and filtering it locally (like the game does), I can tell the server exactly what I want.
+Instead of asking for everything and filtering it locally, I can tell the server exactly what I want.

 For example, asking for servers that actually have players: